 The American verdict was overturned on appeal, but the book remained unpublished in the United Kingdom until 1949.
 Radclyffe published two more novels after the banning of The Well of Loneliness.
-The Master of the House (1932) follows a protagonist who dies by crucifixion (and, while writing it, Hall claimed to have developed stigmata in her hands).
+The Master of the House (1932) follows a protagonist who dies by crucifixion (and, while writing it, Hall claimed to have developed stigmata in their hands).
 The Sixth Beatitude (1936) centres on a group of poor people living on a village.
-In 1934, Hall also published her short-story collection Miss Ogilvy Finds Herself.
+In 1934, Hall also published their short-story collection Miss Ogilvy Finds Herself.

 In the 1930’s, Radclyffe held increasingly fascist and antisemitic views.
 Una, Radclyffe, and Evguenia Souline (Radclyffe’s Russian lover) were living together in Florence, and were forced by the outbreak of WWII to leave Italy.